Jimmy Greenhalgh

 James Radcliffe Greenhalgh (25 August 1923 – 31 August 2013) was an English football player and manager.
-He played as a wing half, and made nearly 300 appearances in the Football League for Hull City, Bury and Gillingham.
-As a manager, he took charge of Darlington from 1966 to 1968, and had a lengthy career in coaching and scouting.
+He played as a wing half and made nearly 300 appearances in the Football League for Hull City, Bury and Gillingham.
+As a manager, he took charge of Darlington from 1966 to 1968 and had a lengthy career in coaching and scouting.

 Life and career

 James Radcliffe Greenhalgh was born on 25 August 1923 in Manchester, where he grew up in the Moston district and worked as a butcher's assistant.
 He played football for Newton Heath Loco before signing for Third Division North club Hull City ahead of the first postwar Football League season.
 He was reported to have chosen Hull because wartime bomb damage meant there was no housing available for him and his wife local to rival suitors Wigan Athletic and Everton.
 He went straight into the League side, occupying four different positions in the first five matches, before settling at right half and missing only one match all season.
 He was used less in 1947–48, but re-established himself in the side the following season, missing only one match as Hull won the Third Division North title and reached the quarter-final of the FA Cup, in which they lost 1–0 to Manchester United.
 He began as a regular in the Second Division, but gradually dropped out of contention, and in November 1950, he joined another second-tier club, Bury, for a £13,000 fee.

-He was ever-present for his first two years with Bury, and then missed a few weeks with injury, but at the start of the 1953–54 season, found his place under threat from Don May and Tommy Daniel and was transfer-listed at his own request.
+He was ever-present for his first two years with Bury, and then missed a few weeks with injury, but at the start of the 1953–54 season, found his place under threat from Don May and Tommy Daniel and was transfer-listed at his request.
 He did not leave, and came back into the side halfway through the season, but appeared only once in 1954–55.
-Interest from Liverpool came to nothing, despite the nominal fee asked, and Greenhalgh left both Bury and the Football League in 1956 to spend a season with Wigan Athletic of the Lancashire Combination.
-In July 1956, Greenhalgh joined Third Division South club Gillingham as player-coach, and continued in post for two-and-a-half years, although he played only reserve-team football after his first season.
+Interest from Liverpool came to nothing, despite the nominal fee asked, and Greenhalgh left both Bury and the Football League in 1955 to spend a season with Wigan Athletic of the Lancashire Combination.
+In July 1956, Greenhalgh joined Third Division South club Gillingham as player-coach, and continued in post for two and a half years.
+However, after his first season, he played only reserve-team football.